 Ever wondered what the best style for writing unit tests is?
 We at Symflower have a certain take on that.
 We developed a test style optimized towards debuggability, readability and understandability.
 This reduces the time spent on finding failing tests and understanding test cases, and therefore allows us to spend more time on actual development.
-We also created a Visual Studio Code extension to help us write those unit tests.
-Let’s take a look at both of them!
+We also created an extension for GoLand and Visual Studio Code to help us write those unit tests.
+Let’s take a look!

 Symflower-style table-driven unit tests

 In the beginning of Symflower, we were using the standard Go style for writing our table-driven tests.
 Over time we got increasingly unhappy with that style.
-The main reason was that it took some time and effort to figure out which test case was failing when we looked at the
+The standard Go style for writing table-driven tests has the fundamental flaw that it takes quite a bit of time and effort to figure out which test cases are failing, when one looks at the

 go test output and its stack traces.
-We, therefore, developed our own style which solves this problem.
+To resolve that problem, we developed our own unit testing style.
 By encapsulating the test cases in a call to a validation function, we were able to get meaningful stack traces for failing tests while still sticking to a table-driven style.

 - Validation function

 - Named test cases